python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/putting-python-on-path.md

 ### Adding Python to your Path

-Here the common case of adding Python and the Python Scripts directory to the Windows Path is detailed.
-Though knowing how to manually modify the Path is handy beyond just Python for whenever you need to change or debug which programs run on the command line in Windows.
+Here only the common case of adding Python and the Python Scripts directory to the Windows Path is detailed.
+However, knowing how to manually modify the Path is handy beyond just Python for whenever you need to change or debug which programs run on the command line in Windows.
 (The less customizable but [safer method is above](#safe-method-let-the-installer-add-python-to-path) if you missed it.)